Shake-FM/shakefm_bot/README.md

 As this is **my first productive Telegram bot** I hope it will get better and more useful from time to time.

 By creating this bot I also wanna show my love for [Shake!FM](https://www.shake.fm/).
-I hope it will help this **great advertisement-less** radio station to gain more listeners in the future as I really like their program.
+I hope it will help this **great advertisement-less** radio station to gain more listeners in the future.
 Keep up the good work guys :-)

-So just **support the guys at Shake!FM** if you like their program: [shakefm.de/unterstuetzen/](https://www.shakefm.de/unterstuetzen/)
+Just **support the guys at Shake!FM** if you like their program too: [shakefm.de/unterstuetzen/](https://www.shakefm.de/unterstuetzen/)

 ## Warranty